-In the following regulated sectors, the Updated Action Plan will apply only to facilities exceeding a minimum annual emissions threshold: (i) 50,000 tonnes of CO2 equivalent per year for natural gas pipelines; (ii) 3,000 tonnes of CO2 equivalent per upstream oil and gas facilities; and (iii) 10,000 BOE/d/company.
-These proposed thresholds are significantly stricter than the current Alberta regulatory threshold of 100,000 tonnes of CO2 equivalent per year per facility.
+In the following regulated sectors, the Updated Action Plan will apply only to facilities exceeding a minimum annual emissions threshold: (i) 50,000 tonnes of carbon dioxide equivalent per year for natural gas pipelines; (ii) 3,000 tonnes of carbon dioxide equivalent per upstream oil and gas facilities; and (iii) 10,000 BOE/d/company.
+These proposed thresholds are significantly stricter than the current Alberta regulatory threshold of 100,000 tonnes of carbon dioxide equivalent per year per facility.